Forvie

 Forvie Church Remains.
 Forvie Parish Church and the whole village were overwhelmed by a great sandstorm in the 14th century.

-Forvie was a village in what is now the Forvie National Nature Reserve, located at the modern location of Rockend some fourteen miles north of Aberdeen.
-It was one of several settlements in northeast Scotland that have been overcome by sand dunes.
+Forvie was a village in what is now the Forvie National Nature Reserve, about fourteen miles north of Aberdeen, near the modern location of Rockend.
+It was one of several settlements in north-east Scotland that were abandoned after being overwhelmed by shifting sand dunes.

-There are visible remains of the 12th-century church of St Adamnan and other remains were found by a survey in the 1950s.
+There are visible remains of the 12th-century church of St Adamnan, and other remains were found by a survey in the 1950s.
 Little is known of the village, which is believed to have been abandoned during the 15th century.
-There are records, however, of good oats harvests.
+Interpretive material at the site suggests that oats provided good harvests.